 In the US, the populous are running short on the funds to sustain their ‘lifestyle’.
 Money is being printed—apparently trillions per month—and given at times to large Corporations, but mostly to banks to put on loan.
 The banks are owned by investors.
 The recipients of loans are the populous, corporations, and investors.
 Currently, as of August 4, 2013, there is no significant US dollar inflation—dollars are not significantly losing value for the purchase of non-durable goods.

 Who are the investors that own banks and corporations?
-99% are the Investor class—those with a lot of discretionary income.
-Who work for and receive wages from banks and corporations?
-99% are the populous.
+The Investor class—those with a lot of discretionary income.
+Who is is that work for and receive wages from banks and corporations?
+The populous — the 99%.

 What causes inflation?

 - Rising wages: If people are paid more to work, things will cost more on the market.
 (Average wages have been decreasing in the US.)

 - Scarcity: If things are harder to get, people will begin paying more to be the one that gets them.
 (Not currently a problem and in many cases prices are overseen and managed—if deemed appropriate—by government to avoid spikes and lulls.)

 - Market Control: If a group of interests control a good or service with a perceived need, they can raise the price up to level with the perceived need.
 (Certain sectors are subject to this where a couple of large companies dominate such as cellular, and insurance.)